Director of School Operations, Stockton

 - Create systems for holding other staff, such as grade level and department leads and club and class advisors, accountable for budget management

-- Partner with regional Finance team to forecast year over year spending needs and corresponding schoolwide revenue and expense targets
+- Partner with the regional Finance team to forecast year over year spending needs and corresponding schoolwide revenue and expense targets

 Physical, Mental and Environmental Demands